Right-wing terrorism: Finland

-In 1927, a group consisting of Finnish guides and White Russian emigres crossed into the USSR from Finland and bombed Soviet government offices with dozens of casualties.
-The Russians belonged to a group called the "White Idea" that aligned with the Russian Fascist Party.

 In the 1920s–1940s, far-right and fascist groups attacked left-wing events and politicians systematically, resulting in deaths.
 The groups were responsible for bombing and burning down gathering places of the leftists.
 Minister of the Interior Heikki Ritavuori was assassinated for supposedly being too lenient towards communists.
 Conservative and White Guard authorities supported the far-right to a large extent, for instance the social democrat politician Onni Happonen was arrested by police who then turned him over to a fascist lynch mob to be killed.

 In 1945, after the armistice with the Soviet Union, nationalist groups bombed multiple left-wing targets in Helsinki.
 Attacks in Haaga and Vallila against left-wing papers and meeting halls followed.
 A group identifying themselves as "fascists from Munkkiniemi" used dynamite and IEDs built from anti-aircraft shells to blow up the headquarters of Vapaa Sana newspaper.

 During the Cold War, far-right activism was limited to small illegal groups like the clandestine Nazi occultist group led by Pekka Siitoin who made headlines after arson and bombing of the printing houses of the Communist Party of Finland.
 His associates also sent letter bombs to leftists, including to the headquarters of the Finnish Democratic Youth League.
 Another group called the "New Patriotic People's Movement" bombed the left-wing Kansan Uutiset newspaper and the embassy of communist Bulgaria.
 Member of the Nordic Realm Party Seppo Seluska was convicted of the torture and murder of a gay Jew.

+In 1975 in Petäjävesi an election campaign event of the communist SKDL was bombed by self-declared neo-fascists.
+There were no deaths although the bomb caused material damages.
+In November 1978, the office of the Southern Saimaa Union of Socialist Youth was destroyed in an arson attack.
+The perpetrators left behind a swastika painted on the wall.